Tersect-Browser/Tersect-browser/README.md

 Install the dependencies in the requirements.txt file `pip3 install -r /path/to/requirements.txt` the file is in `./backend/src/scripts` if you are in the root of the `tersect_browser` folder.

-- If errors in install here, cat the requirements.txt file and install each tool individually.
+- If there are errors during the installation here, cat the requirements.txt file and install each tool individually.
 If the numpy install gives errors, run without the version specification.

 Follow the installation instructions on the tersect-cli [GitHub page](https://github.com/tomkurowski/tersect?tab=readme-ov-file#macos) to install tersect CLI on your machine.